YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Feedback.md

 - How Handling Support
 - Do I want a send file button
 - Do I want to make restore point
-- Send to one person or an email for Tool/App that team has access
+- Send to one person or an email for Project that team has access
 - Do want the support to be in a forum or Slack/Discource like tool
 - Do you want to list service level agreement ie will hear back in week or 24 hr